vhugorod/useful-commands/git-commands.md

 This command is used to delete a file or directory from local tracking git.
 It helps us to delete files from remote origin(GITHUB).

+## git fetch origin && git reset --hard origin/master && git clean -f -d
+Usage: `git fetch origin
+git reset --hard origin/master git clean -f -d`

+This command is used to sync remote repositories to localhost.
+It won't show the branch's name, but it's in your SO.

 ## Useful Link

 https://dzone.com/articles/top-20-git-commands-with-examples